ATV's choice of TV aerial (and why we chose them)

 XB16 A / B / K (For the most marginal signal areas)

-The standard DM Log aerial is a 26 element but we also stock a shorter 18 element version, the DM18 Log.
-The latter is 12in shorter at only 2ft 6in long but has 1 to 2dB less gain than the standard DM Log.
+Recommended for touring applications (caravans & boats etc), either the standard DM Log aerial (a 26 element) or the shorter 18 element version, the DM18 Log.
+The latter is 12in shorter at only 2ft 6in long and only has 1 to 2dB less gain than the standard DM Log.
 It is suitable for those requiring the smallest aerial in a reasonably strong signal area, but particularly since switchover it will actually work fine in many locations.

 Both aerials come with a heavy duty tilting clamp (for poles up to 2in) which facilitates elevating the front end of the aerial, we recommend slightly tilting up the front of all (outside installed) Log Periodic type aerials.
 As far as I’m aware the DM Log is the only model of Log Periodic on the market which is fitted with a tilting clamp, somewhat surprisingly really.

 For gain figures see test results on the product pages.